-Hike, ride and kayak around the stunning Sun Moon Lake.
-Taiwan's one and only natural lagoon doubles as one of the world's top cycling spots
+Hike, ride or kayak at stunning Sun Moon Lake - Taiwan's one and only natural lagoon

 Named after the local Truku word for 'magnificent' and 'splendid', Taroko Gorge more than lives up to its name.
 The Shakadang Trail is a hiker's dream, a shadowy world of coastal cliffs and marble canyons

-Due to geography and road infrastructure we need to return to Taipei on Day 5 of our itinerary before exploring the west coast of the country.
+Due to geography and road infrastructure we need to return to Taipei on Day 6 of our itinerary before exploring the west coast.